CodeYourFuture/wordpress-module/lesson0.md

 ### WordPress.com versus WordPress.org

-Include the following points:

-*   When we say WordPress, we mean WordPress.org
-*   WordPress.com = hosted multisite install, run by Automattic, owned by Matt Mullenberg
-*   Interaction/relationship between the two

-Although the Dashboards look quite different, the key concepts (pages, posts, themes, customizer, settings, media gallery, etc.) are the same.
+In certain situations, there is a slight confusion about why sometimes we talk about WordPress.com and other times we say WordPress.org.
+Aren't they both the same?

+Unfortunately, the short answer is "Yes and No"... which does not help!

+So, just to set the record straight, when we talk about WordPress, we mean **WordPress.org**.
+The Open Source software that you can download for free in the website with the same domain name.

+On the other hand, **WordPress.com** is a massive multisite installation of WordPress owned by **Automattic**, in turn owned by Matt Mullenberg, one of the two original WordPress developers.

+So basically, WordPress.com runs WordPress and, therefore, the main concepts are the same for both.
+They both have Pages and Posts, Categories and Tags, a Media Gallery, a Customizer and Settings pages, etc.

+Even so, their Dashboards (the main screen the user sees after login) look quite different:

 ![screengrab of the wordpress.com dashboard](assets/lesson0/wp.com-dashboard.png)
 _A screengrab of the wordpress.com dashboard._